apache/incubator-brooklyn/docs/use/guide/defining-applications/common-usage.md

 ### Off-the-Shelf Locations

-- SSH
+- SSH: any machine or set of machines to which you can ssh
-- Compute: Amazon, GoGrid, vCloud, and many more (using jclouds)
+- Clouds: Amazon, GoGrid, vCloud, and many more (using jclouds)

+Configuration is typically set in `~/.brooklyn/brooklyn.properties` using keys such as the following:

 {% highlight java %}
+    # use this key for localhost (this is the default, although if you have a passphrase you must set it)
+    brooklyn.localhost.privateKeyFile=~/.ssh/id_rsa
+    brooklyn.localhost.privateKeyPassphrase=s3cr3tPASSPHRASE

-    # use a special key when connecting to public clouds
+    # use a special key when connecting to public clouds, and a special one for AWS
-    brooklyn.jclouds.private-key-file=~/.ssh/public_clouds/id_rsa

-    # need this one for localhost
-    brooklyn.jclouds.localhost.private-key-file=~/.ssh/id_rsa
+    brooklyn.jclouds.privateKeyFile=~/.ssh/public_clouds/id_rsa
+    brooklyn.jclouds.aws-ec2.privateKeyFile=~/.ssh/public_clouds/aws_id_rsa

-    # AWS credentials
+    # AWS credentials (when deploying to location jclouds:aws-ec2)
     brooklyn.jclouds.aws-ec2.identity=ABCDEFGHIJKLMNOPQRST
     brooklyn.jclouds.aws-ec2.credential=s3cr3tsq1rr3ls3cr3tsq1rr3ls3cr3tsq1rr3l

+    # define a "named" location which uses a special set of AWS credentials (deploy to named:company-aws)
+    brooklyn.location.named.company-aws=jclouds:aws-ec2:us-west-1
+    brooklyn.location.named.company-aws.identity=BCDEFGHIJKLMNOPQRSTU
+    brooklyn.location.named.company-aws.privateKeyFile=~/.ssh/public_clouds/company_aws_id_rsa

+    # and a "named" location which uses a fixed set of machines (deploy to named:prod1)
+    brooklyn.location.named.prod1=byon:(hosts="10.9.0.1,10.9.0.2,10.9.0.3,10.9.0.4")
+    brooklyn.location.named.prod1.user=produser
+    brooklyn.location.named.prod1.privateKeyFile=~/.ssh/produser_id_rsa
+    brooklyn.location.named.prod1.privateKeyPassphrase=s3cr3tCOMPANYpassphrase

     # credentials for 'geoscaling' service
     brooklyn.geoscaling.username=cloudsoft